Data-adaptive doubly robust instrumental variable methods for treatment effect heterogeneity: Acknowledgements

 \section{Acknowledgements}

 We thank Prof. Stephanie Taylor and the COPERS trial team for access to the data.
-We also thank Prof. Stijn Vansteelandt for commenting on an earlier draft of this paper, and Boriska T\'oth for sharing her code implementing IV-TMLE.\\ Karla DiazOrdaz is supported by UK Medical Research Council Career development award in Biostatistics MR/L011964/1.
+We also thank Prof. Stijn Vansteelandt for commenting on an earlier draft of this paper, and Boriska T\'oth for sharing her code implementing IV-TMLE.\\ Karla DiazOrdaz was supported by UK Medical Research Council Career development award in Biostatistics MR/L011964/1 and UK Wellcome Trust Institutional Strategic Support Fund-- LSHTM Fellowship 204928/Z/16/Z.